Autodesk/sydevs/README.md

 ### Using SyDEVS

-The best way to use SyDEVS in a simulation project is to include the [latest release](https://github.com/Autodesk/sydevs/releases) as an external library, as described in the [Getting Started](https://autodesk.github.io/sydevs/getting_started/) tutorial.
+The recommended way to use SyDEVS in a simulation project is to include the [latest release](https://github.com/Autodesk/sydevs/releases) as an external library, as described in the [Getting Started](https://autodesk.github.io/sydevs/getting_started/) tutorial.

-### Building SyDEVS
+### Building SyDEVS using MSVC on Windows

-To build SyDEVS in this repo using [CMake](http://www.cmake.org/) and [Visual Studio 2022](https://www.visualstudio.com), follow the instructions below.
+To build the SyDEVS examples and tests using [CMake](http://www.cmake.org/) and [Visual Studio 2022](https://www.visualstudio.com), follow the instructions below.

+* Open a command prompt and navigate to the `sydevs` project directory.
 * `mkdir build`
 * `cd build/`
 * `cmake -G "Visual Studio 17 2022" -A x64 ..`
 * Open `build/SyDEVS.sln` in Visual Studio
 * Recommendation: In `Tools -> Options -> Text Editor -> C/C++ -> Tabs`, select `Insert spaces` with a `Tab size` and `Indent size` of `4`

+### Building SyDEVS using GCC on Windows

+To build the SyDEVS examples and tests using [CMake](http://www.cmake.org/) and [TDM-GCC](https://jmeubank.github.io/tdm-gcc/), follow the instructions below.

+* Install the 64+32-bit MinGW-w64 edition of TDM-GCC.
+* Open a command prompt and navigate to the `sydevs` project directory.
+* `mkdir bin`
+* `cd bin/`
+* `cmake -G "MinGW Makefiles" ..`
+* `mingw32-make`

 ### Testing SyDEVS

 Unit and regression tests are run automatically during the build process.

 The unit testing framework used in SyDEVS is [Catch2](https://github.com/catchorg/Catch2).
 See the [documentation](https://github.com/catchorg/Catch2/tree/master/docs) for a tutorial and reference material.
 Catch2 is released under the Boost Software License 1.0.

+Note that the complete set of regression tests will only run if MSVC is used.
+If another compiler is used, the regression tests involving random distributions will be skipped, since different compilers are expected to generate different random samples.

 ## Documentation